fangger4396/energon_example/cement.md

 # Building Application Introduction
 Building Applications are widely used in building energy tracing, fault detection and equipment control, which are always developed in data-driven manner today.
 Here, we firstly introduce the application named **Electricity Load Forecasting (ELF)**, and then show how two different building datasets can be used for this application.
-## Electricity Load Forecasting
+## Load Forecasting
-The Electricity Load Forecasting can be used to predict the next timestamp electricity load of a group of building systems by training a ML model with histrical electricity data of the related systems.
+The Load Forecasting can be used to predict the next timestamp load of a group of building systems by training a ML model with histrical electricity data of the related systems.
 As there are limited datasets are public for Cooling Load Forecasting, and both of these two task are predicting load for demandside equipments.
-Thus we use the Electricity Load Forecasting for showing cases here, In general, a ML model construction process can be followed to get this model, which consists of data access, data processing, model training, model evaluation orderly.
+Thus we use the Load Forecasting for showing cases here, In general, a ML model construction process can be followed to get this model, which consists of data access, data processing, model training, model evaluation orderly.
 ## Public Building Datasets
 Besides the EMSD data, we also provide an open-source dataset from project [**Genome**][genome].
-Both of them can be used for training ELF models and downloaded [**here**][download].
+Both of them can be used for training LF models and downloaded [**here**][download].
 ## Model Introduction
 ### Model 1
 Model 1 is a [Random Forest][RF] model which using the historical data from various systems of the building (e.g., chilled water system and hot water system) and solar illuminance data to train an ML model.
 Specifically, for the **Genome** datasets, the following sensing data are required: